billwallis/billwallis.github.io/index.md

 <span style="color:grey" size=1>[https://github.com/Bilbottom/billiam-database](https://github.com/Bilbottom/billiam-database)</span>

-In addition to my 'automated' timesheet (the project above), I also keep track of every transaction I make at an item level (since 2018-01-18)
+In addition to my 'automated' timesheet (the project above), I also keep track of every transaction I make at an item level (since 2018-01-18).

-This project is both a [dbt](https://www.getdbt.com/) proof-of-concept, plus a means for me to analyse my spending and work
+This project is both a [dbt](https://www.getdbt.com/) proof-of-concept, plus a means for me to analyse my spending and work.

 Current lineage diagram: